 Therefore, people knowledgeable about blockchain invest in crypto projects that serve a useful purpose they hope will last, continuing to serve purposes like lending, selling artwork, paying interest on their investment, gaming, or making payments for the investors.
 Those investors can better be compared to investing in a technology like the internet itself with software programs built on it, than just investing in otherwise useless digital coins for speculative purposes.

 We were never allowed to invest in the internet.
 At best we’ve only been allowed create projects on the internet.
-But what if you were allowed to invest in the whole internet when it was being created and before it took on mass adaption?
+But what if you were allowed to invest in the whole internet when it was being created and before it took on mass adoption?
 That’s the closest thing I can compare crypto investors to.

 Everyone who understands that participates.
 Because they know blockchain should eventually change the world, just as the actual internet did.
 You should research projects like Cardano, Ethereum, or Polka Dot.
 These projects either have or will have thousands of separate useful projects built on them.
 And there are other platforms like the ones I named.
 Crypto investors invest in these platforms and the projects built on them.